High Ticket Dropshipping vs. Low Ticket: Which Products Should You Sell?

 With a smaller market, a lot less people want to buy a paddle board than the amount of people that want to buy a cell phone case.

 Because of that, most people gravitate towards the low-ticket products when they're getting into eCommerce and dropshipping.
-They usually end up choosing something like cell phone cases or fidget spinners to dropship.

-What are the Benefits of High-Ticket Dropshipping?
+What are the Benefits of High Ticket Dropshipping?

-That is not what you want to do though.
-High-ticket dropshipping actually gives you the ability and ease to sell less and earn more.
+High ticket dropshipping actually gives you the ability and ease to sell less and earn more.

 It comes down to a very simple equation that I call units sold versus profit.